billiegate/multi-tenancy-laravel/README.md

 Dynamic Database Switching: The backend uses middleware to dynamically switch the database connection based on the incoming request.
 This ensures that every request, after authentication, operates within the correct tenant's database context.

-Centralized Authentication: Authentication is handled by a central user system (using Laravel Sanctum) that maps a user to a specific vendor.
-This simplifies login and token management.

 Automated Tenant Management: We’ve designed a system with custom Artisan commands to automate the onboarding and migration process for new and existing tenants, a critical feature for a managed SaaS offering.

 ### ⚖️ Trade-offs